cylc/cylc-admin/docs/proposal-spawn-on-d.md

 run in parallel).
 This achieves the primary goal of ensuring that task proxies exist at or before the time they are needed,
 - Except in one case: tasks can't run out of cycle-point order
-  - one consequence of this: failed tasks have spawned their own successors, but tasks waiting downstream of them won't, which stalls the worklow
+  - one consequence of this: failed tasks will have already spawned their own successors, but tasks waiting downstream of them won't have done, which stalls the worklow
-- Also, because task's spawn their own successors, the task pool has to include at least one cycle-point instance of every task, and more if there are multiple active cycle points.
+- Also, because tasks spawn their own successors the task pool has to include at least one cycle-point instance of *every task*, and more if there are multiple active cycle points.
-  - (so parameterized iteration is bad: every parameter-value is a separate task to Cylc, so they all have to be instantiated at once).
+  - this is overkill - a lot of tasks are created in the waiting state long before they are needed (including parameterized tasks for the whole parameter range).
+  - the overkill is made even worse by the need to keep succeeded tasks around for dynamic dependency matching
 - Suicide triggers are needed to get rid of already-spawned waiting tasks that will never run on alternate paths through the graph.
 - Dynamic dependency matching can be expensive (at least it used to be).